-- 1.2 The need for Appropriate Assessment is set out within Article 6 of the EC Habitats Directive 1992, and interpreted into British law by the Conservation of Habitats and Species Regulations 2017.
+- The need for Appropriate Assessment is set out within Article 6 of the EC Habitats Directive 1992, and interpreted into British law by the Conservation of Habitats and Species Regulations 2017.
 The ultimate aim of the Directive is to "maintain or restore, at favourable conservation status, natural habitats and species of wild fauna and flora of Community interest" (Habitats Directive, Article 2(2)).
-This aim relates to habitats and species, not the European sites themselves, although the sites have a significant role in delivering favourable conservation status. - 1.3 The Habitats Directive applies the precautionary principle to European sites.
+This aim relates to habitats and species rather than the European sites themselves, although the sites have a significant role in delivering favourable conservation status. - The Habitats Directive applies the precautionary principle to European sites.
 Plans and projects can only be permitted having ascertained that there will be no adverse effect on the integrity of the site(s) in question.
-Plans and projects with predicted adverse impacts on European sites may still be permitted if there are no alternatives to them and there are Imperative Reasons of Overriding Public Interest (IROPI) as to why they should go ahead.
-In such cases, compensation would be necessary to ensure the overall integrity of the site network. - 1.4 In order to ascertain whether or not site integrity will be affected, an Appropriate Assessment should be undertaken of the plan or project in question:
+Plans and projects with predicted adverse effects on European sites may still be permitted if there are no alternatives to them and there are Imperative Reasons of Overriding Public Interest (IROPI) as to why they should proceed.
+In such cases, compensation would be necessary to ensure the overall integrity of the site network is not adversely affected. - In order to ascertain whether or not site integrity will be affected, a process of screening (using a Likely Significant Effects (LSE) test), followed (if necessary) by an Appropriate Assessment (AA), should be conducted for the plan or project in question: